awsdocs/amazon-elasticache-docs/doc_source/redis/RegionsAndAZs.md

 # Choosing Regions and Availability Zones<a name="RegionsAndAZs"></a>

-AWS cloud computing resources are housed in highly available data center facilities\.
+AWS Cloud computing resources are housed in highly available data center facilities\.
 To provide additional scalability and reliability, these data center facilities are located in different physical locations\.
 These locations are categorized by *regions* and *Availability Zones*\.

-Regions are large and widely dispersed into separate geographic locations\.
-Availability Zones are distinct locations within a region that are engineered to be isolated from failures in other Availability Zones and provide inexpensive, low latency network connectivity to other Availability Zones in the same region\.
+AWS Regions are large and widely dispersed into separate geographic locations\.
+Availability Zones are distinct locations within an AWS Region that are engineered to be isolated from failures in other Availability Zones\.
+They provide inexpensive, low\-latency network connectivity to other Availability Zones in the same AWS Region\.

 **Important**
 Each region is completely independent\.
 Any ElastiCache activity you initiate \(for example, creating clusters\) runs only in your current default region\.